fasiha/pollen-guide/README.md

 ### Rendering for production environments

 I don’t want to get into the details of how server-sent events and their client-side counterpart, the EventSource API, are used here.
 The details are all in `take3/server.js` and in `take3/template.html`.
-Hopefully by specifying a diferent file to watch and command to run when one starts Node allows `server.js` to be readily adapted to other projects without needing any code changes in either file.
+Hopefully you can change the arguments to `node server.js` to work for different projects, without coding.

-However, it is important to note that this auto-refresh trick works because of custom JavaScript embedded in `template.html`.
-We don’t want this code to be present when we publish a Pollen document for a production environment, that is, when it’s ready to be shared with the world—it likely won’t cause any harm but really should be omitted if it’s not needed.
+But do note that this auto-refresh trick works because of custom JavaScript embedded in `template.html`.
+We don’t want this code to be present when we publish a Pollen document for a production environment.
+It likely won’t cause any harm but really should be omitted if it’s not needed.

 For this reason, `template.html` checks to see if a `POLLEN` environment variable is available.
-This is set, to `"TESTING"`, by prefixing the variable to the call to raco: `POLLEN=TESTING raco …`.
-The template blindly assumes that, if this environment varialbe is defined, Pollen is being run in a testing environment—it doesn’t care what the actual contents of the string are, and this behavior can certainly be customized within the template using Racket.
+One can set this by prefixing the variable to raco command:  `POLLEN=TESTING raco …`.
+The template assumes that, if this environment varialbe is defined, Pollen is being run in a testing environment—it doesn’t care what the actual contents of the string are.

 And if the template decides it is in a testing environment, it will include a couple of `<script>` tags in the HTML header which load the JavaScript that facilitates the auto-refresh feature.
 If no `POLLEN` environment variable is defined, these scripts are omitted.